gloobsters/gloobie/README.md

 - `renderite/generator/`: Generates type definitions from the Renderite DLL file.
 - `renderite/`: Types from the Renderite DLL file.
 Should stay in sync with engine updates.
 Some parts auto-generated, some manually written.
 - `imgui/`: An implementation of an ImGui renderer for our GPU abstraction.
+- `math/`: An xr_linear based math library, with lots of extra routines sprinkled in.
+Taken from vrshit.